Myanmar Motion Picture Academy Awards: History

 The awards were first introduced in 1952, and the ceremony has been held annually since 1952 (apart from 1963, 1986, 1987, and 1988).
 In the first awards ceremony, only three kinds of awards (Best Film, Best Actor and Best Actress) were presented.
 In the beginning, second and third place prizes for Best Film category were also given.
 Over time the awards ceremony has expanded significantly; in 1954, a Best Director award was introduced with the second and third place prizes for Best Film being removed in 1955.
 In 1955, first Special Award for Best Child Artist was awarded.
 In 1956 a Best Cinematography award was created, and in 1962, Best Supporting Actor and Actress awards were also introduced.
 In 1990, the number of awards reached 10 with the addition of Best Screenplay, Best Music and Best Sound awards.
 The awards have topped out at 11 with the addition of a Best Editing award.
 In 2017, Myanmar Academy Awards introduced the Lifetime Achievement Award category.

 Adding to the unpredictability of the awards ceremony are prizes given to Special Awards some years and the duplication of awards when the judging panel cannot decide who should win.
 And of course, sometimes awards are simply not awarded if it is decided that no person is worthy.

-The first film to win the best picture award was Chit Thet Wai (Dear Thet Wai) in 1952.
-The best director award was first given to U Thu Kha for his Aww Main Ma (Oh, women!), a comic drama.
-Actor Kyaw Win won the first best actor award in Marlaryi with Kyi Kyi Htay winning best actress for her performance in Chit Thet Wai (Dear Thet Wai).
+The first film to win the Best Picture award was Chit Thet Wai (Dear Thet Wai) in 1952.
+The best director award was first given to U Thukha for his Aww Main Ma (Oh, women!), a comic drama.
+Actor Kyaw Win won the first best actor award in Marlaryi with Kyi Kyi Htay winning Best Actress for her performance in Chit Thet Wai (Dear Thet Wai).

 As of 2017, there are total of 13 awards.